Milo Hamilton: Atlanta Braves

-When the Milwaukee Braves moved to Atlanta for the 1966 season, Hamilton got the call to become the team's play-by-play announcer.
+When the Milwaukee Braves relocated to Atlanta for the 1966 season, Hamilton got the call to become the team's play-by-play announcer.
 Hamilton's voice was already somewhat known in Atlanta; local station WGST had been part of the White Sox radio network in the early 1960s.
 Hamilton was paired with Ernie Johnson, Sr., a retired Braves player.

 Hamilton soon became so popular in Atlanta that executives with Braves flagship station WSB-TV credited the Braves' high ratings on television (in 1972, with a prime-time ratio of 27) in part to Hamilton.
 During much of this period, he was also the commercial spokesperson for Atlanta-based Delta Air Lines, appearing on camera for Delta commercials introducing the Lockheed L-1011 and the Boeing 747 to Delta's fleet.

 While in Atlanta, Hamilton narrated Hank Aaron's record-breaking 715th career home run in the Braves' home opener for 1974:

 Years later Hamilton remarked, "Hammer (Aaron) and I are forever joined at the hip because of 715."

-The Braves did not draw good attendance at that time because of several poor-to-mediocre seasons from 1971 through 1975.
+The Braves did not draw well at that time because of several poor-to-mediocre seasons from 1971 through 1975.
 Hamilton criticized the poor attendance on the air.
 He refused to gloss over this issue, and the Braves' owners fired him after the 1975 season.
 Shortly thereafter, the team was sold to Ted Turner, who made the Braves a national phenomenon via then-cable "superstation" WTCG (later to become WTBS, now TBS) with Hamilton's replacements Skip Caray and Pete Van Wieren, and with Johnson continuing in the booth.

 Pittsburgh Pirates

 Hamilton briefly considered a return to St. Louis after Jack Buck left the Cardinals for NBC, but pulled out of talks after learning that Buck could return to the team to reclaim his job if the NBC project (GrandStand) failed.
 Instead, he joined the Pittsburgh Pirates for the 1976 season, succeeding Bob Prince.
 Any announcer would have had difficulty following the deeply entrenched Prince, who had been part of the Pirates' broadcast team since 1948 and who had been the Pirates' top announcer since 1954.
 Hamilton was the subject of biting criticism by sportswriters and by fans.
 Most of them were used to Prince's folksy style, and they thought that Hamilton was too restrained.
 One writer derided Hamilton's style as "broadcast-school professionalism".
 Hamilton proved to be relatively thin-skinned to the criticism, and even felt that Prince manipulated Pittsburgh sportswriters against him, as well as attempting to track down people who wrote critical letters to newspapers about his commentary.
-In the end, the situation in Pittsburgh became untenable for both Hamilton and the fans, and he eventually left to be replaced by his color man Lanny Frattare, whom he didn't get along with, and whose announcing style was more similar to Prince's.
+In the end, the situation in Pittsburgh became untenable for both Hamilton and the fans, and he eventually left to be replaced by his color man Lanny Frattare, with whom he hadn't gotten along, and whose announcing style was more similar to Prince's.